 23. Wendy’s Sends the Wrong Message

 Wendy’s Twitter is cheeky and has some savage responses.
-Yet when they posted a picture of Pepe the Frog, it was over.
+Yet when they posted an image of Pepe the Frog, it was over.
 The meme has evolved to represent white supremacy, so its inclusion on Wendy’s Twitter sparked outrage.
 The restaurant chain blamed it on their community manager’s lack of digital awareness.

 24. Chick-Fil-A Could Use A Geography Lesson